Kanak-a/Task-Manager/README.md

 🟡 Task Tracking: Enable users to track task progress, set due dates, and receive reminders.

+#NOTE - The kanban part of the app is still under progress.

 In conclusion, Task Master is a web application designed to help users efficiently manage their tasks and boost productivity.